raspberrypilearning/flip-treat-webcards/en/quiz1/question_2.md

   --- /feedback ---

-- ( ) A kind of font
+- ( ) A type of font

   --- feedback ---

   Not quite.
-A gradient is a kind of visual effect.
+A gradient is a type of visual effect.

   --- /feedback ---